Applied Mathematics and Statistics

 ** Required only for students employed by the department as graduate teaching assistants or student instructor/lecturers.

-Finally, the remaining nine credits come from general elective courses and may be selected from any other graduate courses offered by the Department of Applied Mathematics and Statistics, except for specially designated service courses.
+Finally, the remaining 9 credits come from general elective courses and may be selected from any other graduate courses offered by the Department of Applied Mathematics and Statistics, except for specially designated service courses.
 Alternatively, up to 6 credits of elective courses may be taken in other departments on campus to satisfy this requirement.

 Specialty in Statistics